 Flowing Movement: The aim of a well organised Pilates class is to create a smooth, fluid transition between movements that creates a great sense of wellbeing as well as a stress free workout.

-Taking into account the Principles it's easy to see how regular Pilates classes can help to ease stress, strengthen, tone, mobilise and improve flexibility.
-All these qualities will improve your sports and reduce any potential for over use injuries.
+Taking into account the Principles it's easy to see what Pilates can do for you - how regular Pilates classes can help to ease stress, strengthen, tone, mobilise and improve flexibility.
+All these qualities will improve your sports and reduce any potential for over-use injuries.
 Consider how many times you serve during a game of tennis or swing the golf club around 18 holes.

 Clients of all ages tell me how well they feel after a class using both the mat work system as well as the professional equipment, they tell me how their sleep has improved, how previously stiff joints are more mobile how their balance has improved, their game of golf no longer leaves them with low back pain and of course how their posture and body awareness has improved.